 The following chart shows the membership counts of the System at successive valuations.
-The numbers that appear above each bar represent the ratio of the number of inactive members to active members at each valuation date.
+The numbers that appear above each bar represent the ratio of the number of inactive members (those currently receiving benefits) to active members at each valuation date, referred to as the support ratio.